aidev9/tuts/pydanticai-graph-deepseek-r1/README.md

    - Integrate more advanced search or scraping tools.
 3. **Dynamic Rounds**:
    - Allow the number of debate rounds to vary based on product complexity.
+4. **Search for Other Products**:
+   - Add another product by including the product name, link to a description website and keywords that describe the product.
+The script can be updated to weigh in keywords, according to their importance

 ---